nsncowan/help-queue/REACT_NOTES.md

   - `onSubmit` will trigger `{handleNewTicketFormSubmission}`
   - `handleNewTicketFormSubmission` will handle form submissions and will be defined in this same file *NewTicketForm.js*

-                "Note that we are calling handleNewTicketFormSubmission a function, not a method.
-This component isn't a class component so it has functions, not methods that are called on the instance of a class.
-That also means we'll be using the function keyword, unlike with class components."

         - in the context of this component, `handleNewTicketFormSubmission` is referred to as a function, not a method.
-        - Since this component is not a class component, it uses functions instead of methods that are typically used in class instances.
+        - Since this component is a function component, it uses functions.
+        - Methods are typically used in class instances.
         - Therefore, the `function` keyword is used to define the `handleNewTicketFormSubmission` function
         - unlike in class components where methods are defined using the arrow function syntax.